Skip to main content

 });

-The SDK uses the Web Audio API by default (browsers).
+The SDK uses the Web Audio API by default in browsers.
 For other environments, you can provide custom implementations of IAudioCapture and IAudioPlayback:

 import { createStellarClient } from "@stellar-ai/agent-sdk";